In place of my normal Mediation/Yoga post,

 She learned how to ride a bike, and we rode all over town, me with two good legs and her one!
 She loved to go swimming at the local public pool, even though it required her to take off her leg.
 People did stare, of course.
 But it didn’t bother her.
 If it did, she didn’t let on.
 Once in a while, she’d make a sassy comment to someone, but in a fun, lighthearted way.

 She had taught me and everyone around her some valuable lessons.
 I learned so much from Bobbie, about life, about myself, about confidence and attitude.
+I learned to be open minded and patient, accepting and kind.
 She embodied all of the quotes I have included above.
 She focused on what she could do, not what she couldn’t do.
 It didn’t occur to her to let her disability slow her down.

 I remember her often, as my life has continued on.
 I remember her when I struggle, or I’m frustrated.
 I remember her when I’m around disabled people.
 She taught me not to treat them differently.
 They’re just people, like you and me.
 They may have a physical disability, that can be seen by everyone, but we all have disabilities…our’s just aren’t as obvious to other people.

 Having her as a friend changed my life, my attitude, my views about people and my outlook on life.
 I may have only been a child and teen, but she formed so much of the person I am today.
 I am so grateful she was part of my life.
 I can honestly say she was my hero and inspiration.
 She was truly a gift from God.

 In memory of my friend, I’d like to introduce you to Nico, a boy with 1 leg.
 Watch this short 2:11 video, as Nico grows and does incredible things.
 May he, and Bobbie, inspire you to focus on what you can do, not what you can’t do.
 ENJOY!